husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 Whenever the Valheim client updates, the server also needs to be updated.
 To do this, log onto the VM then run the command `valheim_server update`
 This will stop the running server and update the server files.
-Once done, you must start the server using `valheim_server update`
+Once done, you must start the server using `valheim_server start`